Flavor-physics benchmarks for tracker-based particle identification at the FCC-ee: Mass spread in rare decays

 \section{Mass spread in rare decays}

 Figure~\ref{fig:mass-vs-momentum} serves to illustrate the wide spread of misidentified rare decays when the signal decay is \BsToKKmm.
-The horizontal axis shows the value of the four-body invariant-mass reconstructed under the $KK$ hypothesis for the dihadron system.
+The horizontal axis shows the value of the four-body invariant mass reconstructed under the $KK$ hypothesis for the dihadron system.
 The vertical axis corresponds to the momentum of either final-state hadron, such that every decay candidate is represented by two points in the figure.
-Correctly identified kaons in the \Bd and \Lb decays are shown as orange and dark blue points.
+Correctly identified kaons in the \Bd and \Lb decays are shown as orange and dark blue points, respectively.
 They accumulate around the \Bs mass but have a large spread.
-The yellow and lighter blue points on the other hand correspond to the pion and proton from the \Bd and \Lb decays if they were identified as kaons.
-Misidentification of a hadron with high momentum results in a four-body invariant-mass close to the truth, ie. the yellow (blue) points accumulate at the \Bs (\Lb) mass.
-If the pion (proton) from a \Bd (\Lb) decay has very low momentum and is misidentified as a kaon, the system artificially gains (looses) energy leading to increasingly high (low) four-body invariant-mass.
+The yellow and lighter blue points on the other hand, correspond to, respectively, the pion and proton from the \Bd and \Lb decays if they were identified as kaons.
+Misidentification of a hadron with high momentum results in a four-body invariant-mass close to the truth; i.e. the yellow (blue) points accumulate at the \Bs (\Lb) mass.
+If the pion (proton) from a \Bd (\Lb) decay has very low momentum and is misidentified as a kaon, the system artificially gains (loses) energy leading to increasingly high (low) four-body invariant mass.
 In comparison to the background spread, the signal window of $\pm10\gevcc$ is very narrow leading to efficient background suppression.